denten-books/plain-text/0-chapter.md

 process of discovery.

-Microanalysis, too, constitutes a study of mediation, but on the level of physical minutiae otherwise not observed in cursory exploration.
+Microanalysis, too, constitutes a study of mediation, but on the level of physical minutiae otherwise not readily observed in cursory exploration.
 The instruments of microanalysis may coincide with computational tools, designed to find hidden patterns lurking above or beneath a given document.[^ln2-iarkho] The micro-instrumentation might also include a screwdriver, a binding needle, or a soldering iron: sharp tools that help to pry open and to scrutinize otherwise magical textual black boxes.

 The pre-modern model of literary transmission assumes relatively short physical distances separating authors, texts, and readers.
 Were I to write these words